top of page

 • Millet (in moderation, well cooked)

-• Oats (warm, spiced, not instant)
+• Oats (warm, spiced, steel cut and not instant)

 Tip: Cook grains with warming spices like ginger, cumin, or cinnamon to enhance digestion.